 Robert Daws is a celebrated British actor and author of the bestselling Sullivan and Broderick crime series, set in Gibraltar.
-Hobeck published the third in the series Killing Rock in July 2020, and the fourth novel, Rock To Death will be published in 2021.
+Hobeck published the third in the series Killing Rock in July 2020, and the fourth novel, Rock To Death is forthcoming (no date yet).

 Download a sample of Robert's work - Echo Rock - A Rock Ghost Story for free here.

-We are thrilled to have published the first and second novels in Alison's new series, the Quirk Files.
+We are thrilled to have published the first, second and third novels in Alison's new series in ebook, paperback and audio, the Quirk Files with the fourth one due soon.
 The series kicks off with Over Her Dead Body in 2021, featuring husband-and-wife private investigators Peddyr and Connie Quirk.
 They are, as you’d expect, quirky.
-Over Her Dead Body was shortly followed by Throttled, also published in 2021 by Hobeck.
+Over Her Dead Body was shortly followed by Throttled, also published in 2021 by Hobeck, and then Verity Vanishes, published in 2022.
+Rendered Incapable is due out June 2023.
 Since her debut novel, A Justifiable Madness, which published in 2017 to glowing reviews, Alison has gone on to produce five more novels under her penname of A B Morgan.
 There is no stopping her now.
 She is a writer first and foremost.
 We are so pleased she has joined the Hobeck author team.
-Book Three will also be publishing in 2022 - we can't wait!
+A B Morgan is working on book four!